jackHay22/sim-manager/docs/output.md

   ]
 }
 ```
-- `segments` : the uniquer identifiers for each segment in the vehicle `segments` arrays
+- `segments` : the uniquer identifiers for each segment in the vehicle `segments` arrays (same as segments in tower coverage output)
-- `vehicles` : positions of vehicles relative to segments by timestep:
+- `vehicles` : positions of vehicles relative to segments by timestep (ex: vehicle 1 was at segment s0 10 timesteps ago, segment s1 15 timesteps ago, and segment s43 35 timesteps ago):
   - `vehicle_id` : the unique identifier for the vehicle
   - `segments` : a list of segments the vehicle has passed by timestep:
     - `ts` : the timestep